-First, permit me to briefly tell you about the organization I represent.
-The IGFOA is an organization in excess of 700 members comprised of public finance officers, auditors, accountants, bankers, and others interested in public finance in the state of Illinois.
+The Illinois Government Finance Officers Association (IGFOA) is an organization in excess of 700 members comprised of public finance officers, auditors, accountants, bankers, and others interested in public finance in the state of Illinois.
 Our organization is dedicated to the common goal of developing better understanding and cooperation among those concerned with public jurisdictions and other objectives of mutual interest to public finance officers.

 The IGFOA has several committees actively involved in the achievement of greater success in efficiency and service of government.
-The Technical Accounting Review Committee was created for the purpose of reviewing accounting, auditing, and financial reporting requirements as they effect the membership of the IGFOA.
-In fulfilling this purpose, we have consistently responded to due process documents issued by the GASB.
+The Technical Accounting Review Committee (TARC) was created for the purpose of reviewing accounting, auditing, and financial reporting requirements as they effect the membership of the IGFOA.
+In fulfilling this purpose, we have consistently responded to due process documents issued by the Government Accounting Standards Board.
+The following is our response to the Preliminary Views (PV), Governmental Financial Reporting Model: Core Financial Statements.
+Furthermore, we would like to make an oral presentation before the GASB at the hearing scheduled for November 10, 1995, in Elmhurst, Illinois.
+The matters discussed below will form the basis for our presentation.

-We believe we have become well acquainted with your work on the financial reporting model.
 In October of 1994, we responded to your Invitation to Comment (ITC), Government Financial Reporting Model.
 In our response, we expressed our serious concerns about both models under consideration at that time.
 Many of the concerns we expressed then continue to apply to the model addressed in the PV.
-I would now like to discuss those concerns.
-My testimony is organized by major issue areas.